What Degrees to Consider for a Future in Humanitarian Action

 Humanitarian Career Overview

 When you picture humanitarian work, what does it look like?
-A common answer to this question includes first responders and other disaster relief workers delivering food, aid and shelter in times of crisis.
-While this image is the most popularized, there are many other positions — both on the front lines and “behind the scenes” — that contribute to a positive, impactful response.
+You may think of first responders and other disaster relief workers delivering food, aid and shelter in times of crisis.
+While this is a common understanding of humanitarian workers, there are many other positions — both on the front lines and “behind the scenes” — that contribute to a positive, impactful response.

 Humanitarianism is a field that encompasses a wide range of professions and industries.
 Whether it’s doctors providing medical assistance, fundraisers securing much-needed donations or disaster response teams heading out into the field in the wake of natural disasters, there are multiple ways to pursue a career in humanitarian aid.
 Commonly associated professions include: